NuGet/Home/proposed/2021/NuGet.orgTFMs.md

 ### Success: How do we know if we’ve solved this problem?

-- By measuring the change in the percentage of successful installs and lowering the amount of [NU1202](https://docs.microsoft.com/en-us/nuget/reference/errors-and-warnings/nu1202) errors in telemetry.
-- By measuring the usage of target framework & supported platform filters on NuGet.org & Visual Studio.
 - By gauging excitement/disappointment after blogging about this feature & analyzing sentiment on Twitter/GitHub/DevCom/etc.

 ### Audience: Who are we building for?